maxonary/student-council/statute/statute.md

 (7) Partnerships.
 Intake and triage of external requests (investors, student initiatives, events/partners); escalates MoUs to the University where required.

 (8) Representation & Equity.
 Ensures diversity, inclusion, and equitable representation within all council activities; acts as a point of contact for underrepresented groups; reviews council initiatives through an equity lens; monitors election and appointment processes for fairness.
-This portfolio must be held by a member of the underrepresented gender at CODE.

 (9) Portfolios may form working groups; non-members can be recruited as volunteers.